 What Else to Do Near Clontarf Dog Beach

 The popular Spit Bridge to Manly Walk starts near Clontarf, passing right by Sandy Bay Beach.
 While parts of this walk are off-limits to dogs, due to it passing through Sydney Harbour National Park, it’s still possible to walk it with a dog to Manly, with some modification.
-Check out my notes amongst dog-friendly walks in Sydney.

 Alternatively, just enjoy a shorter walk around the Clontarf area.
-At Clontarf Reserve, dogs are not allowed on the beach here, but they are allowed on the grass, as long as they stay on a leash.
+At nearby Clontarf Reserve, dogs are not allowed on the beach, but they are allowed on the grass, either on-leash or off-leash.

 Alternative Dog-Friendly Beaches